blairhicks/ucsd-training-lab/modules/storage module.md

   **One thing to bear in mind - multiple concurrent operations on the same MDS switch can lead to problems.
 We will address this. **

 #### Create Cluster Flexible Volume
-  * Safe to go ahead and put these on the Task Inputs screen.
-  [Insert Screen Shot]
+  * Safe to go ahead and put these on the Task Inputs screen (meaning you can skip the Map User Input) [Insert Screen Shot]

 #### Create Cluster LUN